 Sometimes, a man needs a place where he can give up the stereotypical macho appearance he thinks is expected of him.

 Counselling Tools and Processes for Men.

 Let’s face it – we’re just plain old blokes.

-IN the way distant past, our jobs were to go out and kill Woolly Mammoths to feed the family.
-We didn’t need to understand things from the Mammoth’s point of view.
+In the way distant past, our jobs were to go out and kill Woolly Mammoths in order to feed our family.
+We were not required to understand things from the Mammoth’s point of view.

-In the present day, some of us men can be left a bit puzzled as to:-
+In the present day, though, modern life can leave some of us men a bit puzzled.
+Situations such as:-